martinmoene/ring-span-lite/README.md

 default_popper: A default popper leaves the original element unchanged
 copy_popper: A copy popper returns the element
 copy_popper: A copy popper replaces the original element
+ring: Allows to create data owning ring from container
 ```